silviu-toderita/TAG_Machine/MANUAL.md

 Follow the [setup guide](https://github.com/silviu-toderita/TAG_Machine/blob/master/SETUP.md).
 Once finished [Part 5](https://github.com/silviu-toderita/TAG_Machine/blob/master/SETUP.md#part-5---tag-machine-settings), you should be on the settings page of the Tag Machine web interface.

+## General Operation

+The TAG (Text and Graphics) Machine is a table-top device that prints messages received on thermal receipt paper.
+The TAG Machine has its own phone number, and can accept these kinds of messages:
+- SMS (Text Messages)
+  - Emojis are automatically converted to a text description
+  - URLs are automatically converted to a QR code
+- MMS (Picture Messages)
+  - Supports common image formats such as JPG, GIF and PNG
+  - Images are automatically dithered and scaled down to a maximum width of 384 pixels

+The TAG Machine connects to your local Wi-Fi network to access the internet, and establishes a connection with a relay server (by default, Silviu's server, though you can set up your own).
+This server receives messages from Twilio, which is the phone provider we will be using.
+The TAG Machine can optionally reply to senders by communicating directly with Twilio, in order to request names for the contacts list.

+## Modes of Operation

+### Setup Mode
+This mode is indicated by a slowly flashing LED.
+This mode indicates that there is an error or missing field in the settings file and the TAG Machine cannot start.
+This is the expected mode when the TAG Machine is turned on for the first time.
+A hotspot is enabled:
+Wi-Fi Name: tagmachine
+Wi-Fi Password: 12345678
+The web interface is enabled to allow initial setup.
+Go to http://tagmachine.local from a browser.
+Navigate to the [settings page]() to enter initial settings or correct errors.

 ## Settings

 ### General Settings